-Yesterday, the Office of the Lt.
+On March 2, the Office of the Lt.
 Governor joined OSPI in announcing that the AP Access Fund reached its goal.
 Thanks to the generosity of Microsoft, the Schultz Family Foundation, Boeing, and nearly a dozen other donors, and with the support of Superintendent Chris Reykdal, the College Success Foundation, and Challenge Seattle, Washington is now able to dedicate nearly a million dollars of public and private money to guarantee access to college credits for each of these 15,000 hard-working students.

 Before the state reached its goal, the AP Access Fund received praise for its swift and innovative response.
 Trevor Packer, Senior Vice President at the College Board, wrote in a Feb.
 17 letter addressed to the Lt.
 Governor’s office:

 “What you are doing is, frankly, unprecedented in state educational leadership; we have never yet seen a state leader rally private industry to contribute to students’ college readiness and affordability through a small, but incredibly meaningful way – reducing the cost of college credit exams like AP and IB.”